-Why do you require an initial telehealth visit before considering an in-person visit?
+Why do you recommend an initial telehealth visit before considering an in-person visit?

 -The CDC states that “During the COVID-19 pandemic, lactation specialists should use alternative approaches, such as telemedicine, to provide lactation support services whenever possible, particularly when providing support to breastfeeding dyads with suspected or confirmed COVID-19. (https://www.cdc.gov/coronavirus/2019-ncov/hcp/care-for-breastfeeding-women.html) (updated 11-16-2020.)